Page images

 Οφθαλμῶν μὲν ΑΜΕΡΣΕ, δίδυ δ ̓ ἡδεῖαν ἀοιδὴν,

-"The Mufe amerced him of his eyes, but gave him the faculty of finging fweetly."
+"The Mufe amerced him of his eyes, but gave of finging fweetly."
 HUME.

 Amerce is an old English verb, and occurs in the drama of Tancred and Gifmund, 4to.
 1591. fign.
 H. 3. b.

-"Now, daughter, feest thou not how I amerce
+"Now, daughter, seest thou not how I amerce

-Ver.
-611.yet faithful how they flood,] To see the true conftruction of this, we must go back to ver.
+yet faithful how they flood,] To fee the true conftruction of this, we must go back to ver.
 605 for the verb.
 The fenfe then is this, to behold the fellows of his crime condemn'd &c. yet how they stood faithful.
-RICHARDSON. as when Heaven's fire
+RICHARDSON.

 Ver.
 612.